 You'll want to know what kind of tick it is and an intact tick makes identification so much easier (it can be done with just parts, but it can be extremely challenging).
 Why would you want to know what type of tick it is?
 Because different species of ticks carry different pathogens.
 And knowing which pathogens you may have been exposed to will help with treatment should you become sick.

 You'll also want to know what stage the tick is in.
 A tick's risk of exposure increases with each blood meal so this information can be an important part in assessing your own risk of infection.

 And lastly, the tick itself can be tested to see if it's carrying any pathogens.
 This step can help you get the proper treatment necessary if the tick tests positive for a pathogen; or can help you avoid unnecessary treatment if the tick tests negative.
 And the most accurate (and least expensive) tests are performed on live ticks.
 In some cases even dead or partial ticks can be tested — but the testing is much more expensive and may be less accurate.
 So it's really in your best interest to keep the tick alive and intact whenever possible.

 So how do you do that?

-After carefully removing the tick (by getting as close to the skin as possible, and gently backing it out without squeezing its body) place it in a small ziplock bag with a tiny piece of damp paper towel.
+After carefully removing the tick (by grasping the head as close to your skin as possible, and gently backing it out without squeezing its body) place it in a small ziplock bag with a tiny piece of damp paper towel.
 Seal it up, clearly label it, and stick it in your fridge.
 Seriously.
 Here's why: the moist paper towel will keep the tick from drying out, the cold temperature will slow down the tick's metabolism significantly (so much so that it may appear to be dead), and the clear bag will help the person identifying or testing the tick to find the tick in the bag.
 Added bonus: by following this procedure the tick will remain alive for a few days, giving you time to find tick ID and testing options in your area without panicking.